revathskumar/blog.revathskumar.com/_drafts/2015-08-24-php-passing-anonymous-functions.md

 ?>
 ```

-Now when we use it I can set my logger, to application logger without any issues and still my wrapper is totally independent of my application.
+Now when we use it, I can set my logger to application logger without any issues and still my wrapper is totally independent of my application.

 ```php
 <?php